iliagrigorevdev/twistyeditor/README.md

 [Ammo.js](https://github.com/kripken/ammo.js) is a direct port of the [Bullet](https://github.com/bulletphysics/bullet3) physics engine to JavaScript using Emscripten.

+[TensorFlow.js](https://www.tensorflow.org/js) is a library for machine learning in JavaScript.

 Environment map is taken from [HDRIHaven](https://hdrihaven.com/).